 Incredible news!
 Those adorable cherubs who never slept?
 Well, they’ve ditched their diapers and sippy cups for undies and CamelBak bottles.

-So whether you’re planning a spring break trip (that’s April 1 to April 5 in Richmond), a summer vacation, or a fall getaway, know this: The sweet spot for travel is ages four to ten, and these kids can go, go, go!
+So whether you’re planning a spring break trip, a summer vacation, or a fall getaway, know this: The sweet spot for travel is ages four to ten, and these kids can go, go, go!
 The best news is this age group allows us so many travel options to delight the entire family – like cruise ships, theme parks, water parks, and yes, even big-ish cities.

 That said, because the sweet spot window closes so quickly, I highly recommend catering to the kids’ travel interests.
 Short backstory: When my twins were seven, I took them to see Monticello.
 Yes, they politely participated in the Monticello kids’ activities, walked the rooms quietly, and ran a beautiful lawn when a lawn presented.
 But Jefferson forgot to build a pool or a sandbox – which would have been better for kids – as one of my sons patiently explained.